Devo982/Emotional-AI/README.md

+# NOTE

+Need to train the models using "Train.py" before using. and require LM Studio Server running and connect the API in "Run.py" for responses.

 # 🌌 Emotional-AI

 An **Emotion-Aware Interaction (EAI)** system that combines emotion detection with language model–based dialogue generation to simulate emotionally intelligent conversations.